Extra Income Guide

-This guide is intended to provide readers with ideas, how to’s, and resources on building multiple income streams and generating extra income.
-If you are interested in earning more money and becoming less dependent on your job, then this is the guide for you.
+This guide is intended to provide readers with ideas, how-to tips, and resources to build multiple income streams and make more money.
+If you are interested in becoming less dependent on your job and earn your way to wealth, this is the guide for you.
 On the other hand, this guide is not about getting rich quick or making easy money.

 - Active Income (or Earned Income) – You are working for money.
 The key characteristic of active income is the cost of time.
 You must trade time (a limited resource) for money.
 If you stop, the income also stops.

-- Passive Income (or Residual Income) – Money is working for you.
+- Passive Income (or Residual Income) — Money is working for you.
 This is the opposite of active income.
 Once you stop spending time on these income sources, the income flows don’t necessarily stop.
-Of course, there are varying degree of passitivity and it’s desirable to have highly passive alternative income sources.
+Of course, there are varying degrees of passivity and it’s desirable to have highly passive income sources.

 Here’s an illustration of active-passive income spectrum: